 We don’t have to limit our impact metrics to one number per slide.
 Let’s say that we want to highlight the three areas where our brand is doing best.
 So we want to call out that our brand is trustworthy, high quality, and value for money.
 We could lay three impact metrics out on a slide like this.

-Three photographs could start to get pretty busy, so we’ve added some icons instead.
+Three photographs could get pretty busy, so we’ve added some icons instead.
 These icons are straight from the free icon library in Microsoft PowerPoint.
-Simple iconography results in a clean and clutter-free slide while leveraging some imagery that helps our audience connect with our story.
+Simple icons keep the slide clean and free of clutter, while adding visuals that help our audience connect with the story.

 To learn more, check out our Data Storytelling for Business Course , where you can practice and implement techniques like impact metrics.